Ask the Pro's: Fishing Trip With Kids Ages 6 & 10

 Amy suggestions on where to base the trip out of would be helpful as well!
 Thank you for your input and advice!

 I think basing your fishing trip out of Anchorage is a good option.
-Anchorage has all the amenities you would ever need and you are only 2 hours from good fishing, both North and South of town.
+Anchorage has all the amenities you would ever need and you are only 2 hours from good fishing in Anchorage, both North and South of town.
 If you wanted to drive up to Denali to see McKinley, it's a 4 hour drive.

 Your timing will be fine for halibut and trout fishing, but you will be between Sockeye Salmon runs on the Kenai, so and upper river float won't provide great salmon fishing.
 You could go North of Anchorage to the Mat-Su Valley, there will be pink and Chums that direction.
 Most of that fishing will be bank fishing do to the size of rivers.
 You could do a guided trip to the Deshka, but this would not be a fly fishing trip.

-If you are basing out of Anchorage, a float trip down the Kenai River would be a great option for all of you.
+If you are basing out of Anchorage, a float fishing trip down the Kenai River would be a great option for all of you.
 Your 6 year old, while being young, can still have a great time fishing from a drift boat with a spinning rod setup.
-The Kenai will provide great trout fishing and depending on your timing good salmon fishing.
-Then from the Cooper Landing area, you are a short hop over to Seward.
+The Kenai will provide great trout fishing and depending on your timing good salmon fishing…and there are many quality Kenai River Fishing Guides to choose from.
+Then from the Cooper Landing area, you are a short hop over to Seward for halibut fishing.
 In Seward you can book a halibut trip and again based on your timing, a Combo Halibut/Salmon fishing trip.

 You could also do something similar if you were looking at going down to Homer, but your options are more limited on the fresh water fishing.
 The Kasilof would provide a drift boat float, but it would be primarily salmon and little trout.
 Bank fishing could be a challenge for the youngster, but it is an option.